3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 CREATE INDEX fts_index_host1 ON local_search_host1 USING GIST(_FTS);
 ```
 Doing this, you avoid to have a column with a constant value in the table, consuming unnecessary space.
 You can have with this method, different names and tables accross the cluster, but always using the same query against `local_search`.
 You can map/reduce the data if you want to across the nodes, with the very same query.

+Is not necessary to only have 1 source or route per node.
+The only requirement for this is to have different routes per node (combining source and route could increase complexity, however is possible).

 ## Main code